asoucase/ubuntu64-raspberrypi4-k8s/README.md

-Steps:
+## Steps

-1. Set each raspberry pi's IP and hostname in folder `host_vars`.
+1. Set each raspberry pi's IP, hostname and the location of the ssh key in folder `host_vars`.
 Replace file `roles/common/files/ssh-key.pub` with your own public ssh key.

 2. Flash a microsd card with the latest ubuntu image for raspberry pi 4 (arm64) using [Balena-Etcher](https://www.balena.io/etcher/).